A look at the content strategy, navigation structure, load speed, mobile device preparation, and social sharebleness. Advice based on experience.

 According to Google Page Speed

-* Fonts and tapping areas are too small when displayed on smartphones.
+* Speed is good.* Fonts and tapping areas are too small when displayed on smartphones.

 * Links are too close together when displayed on smartphones.